bharath12b5/mvn-linux/Building-Chef-server-12.0.4.md

 >     '--with-pcre-jit',<--- remove
 >     '--with-luajit', <--- remove

-####One file in  package-scripts/chef-server needs to be changed: postinst
+####4.
+One file in  package-scripts/chef-server needs to be changed: postinst
 *The file postinst needs to be changed to include some postinstall modifications of a couple files in the ohai package (cpu.rb and platform.rb)*
 *The purpose of these modifications is to enable ohai to properly sense and report on the Z/390 platform*
 *Just add the following lines just before the block of "next-step/welcome" messages in the postinst file*